-The Anderson Project is an Advanced stage conventional uranium project, covering 8,268 acres, and is located in Yavapai County, west-central Arizona, approximately 75 miles northwest of Phoenix and 43 miles northwest of Wickenburg.
+The Anderson Project is a Development stage conventional uranium project, covering 8,268 acres, and is located in Yavapai County, west-central Arizona, approximately 75 miles northwest of Phoenix and 43 miles northwest of Wickenburg.
 The Anderson Project is 100% owned by UEC Concentric Merge Corp., a wholly-owned subsidiary of UEC.

 The Anderson Project was in production between 1955 and 1959, when production was stopped due to the termination of a purchasing program by the United States Atomic Energy Commission.
-The Anderson Technical Report discloses that, between 1967 and 1980, the Anderson Project was explored by several companies, including Getty Oil Company, Urangesellschaft USA, Inc. and Minerals Exploration Company, and included the completion of 1,289 rotary drill holes and 117 core holes during the period.
-The Anderson Technical Report further discloses that the project was re-staked in 2001 by Concentric Energy Corp., which completed 25 drill holes of confirmation drilling in 2006, to confirm the reproducibility of the project's historical exploration database.
+The Anderson SEC Technical Report Summary discloses that, between 1967 and 1980, the Anderson Project was explored by several companies, including Getty Oil Company, Urangesellschaft USA, Inc. and Minerals Exploration Company, and included the completion of 1,289 rotary drill holes and 117 core holes during the period.
+The Anderson SEC Technical Report Summary further discloses that the project was re-staked in 2001 by Concentric Energy Corp., which completed 25 drill holes of confirmation drilling in 2006, to confirm the reproducibility of the project's historical exploration database.
 In May of 2011, UEC acquired the Anderson Project through its merger with Concentric Energy Corp.
 In May of 2012, UEC completed a resource estimate for the Anderson Project.

-In July of 2014, UEC completed the Anderson Technical Report, which included a preliminary economic assessment and updated resource estimate for the Anderson Project.
+In July of 2014, UEC completed a NI 43-101 technical report on the project, which included a historic preliminary economic assessment and updated resource estimate for the Anderson Project.
+Subsequently, in July 2022, UEC filed the Anderson SEC Technical Report Summary with an updated mineral resource estimate.